 The word aurora refers to the dawn, as well as to the natural electrical phenomena of colorful streams of light in the night sky — usually near the magnetic poles.
 Similarly, AURORA Penn State Outdoor Orientation Programs offer a powerful start to a student’s Penn State experience.
-These three unique programs — ORION, URSA, and VEGA — offer first-year students a distinctive entrance into Penn State life — forging friendships and unforgettable adventures to carry with them always.
-Which of the three life-changing AURORA experiences will you choose?
+These five unique programs — ORION, POLARIS, RIGEL, URSA, and VEGA — offer first-year students a distinctive entrance into Penn State life — forging friendships and unforgettable adventures to carry with them always.
+Which of the five life-changing AURORA experiences will you choose?

 ORION Wilderness Experience